mura94/WebAR/README.md

   - do this by entering `usdzconvert <modelFileName>.gltf <newfilename>.usdz`
 - When that's finished, you should see your new .usdz file in that directory in Finder

+`Note: You may also use Apple's Reality Converter Beta tool, which is essentially a GUI for the USDZ command line tools`

 ## 3. Customize Interactions in Reality Composer
 - Open Reality Composer
   - This can be done in the iPad app from the App Store, or on a mac via the XCode menu (`XCode>Open Developer Tool>Reality Composer`)